 Is It Safe to Hike Alone on Oahu?

 I have hiked all over the world, and some of the hardest trails I hiked were in Hawaii.
 Some hikes on the island are deep in the lush jungle and are poorly marked.
-If you are an inexperienced solo hiker, Hawaii might not be the best place to practice solo hiking, unless you are going on popular trails.
+If you are an inexperienced solo hiker, Hawaii might not be the best place to practice solo hiking unless you are going on easy trails.

 If you are an experienced solo hiker, Oahu is a very fun place to solo hike.
 Many thrilling trails provide adrenaline and excitement.
 However, even experienced hikers go missing in Hawaii.
 The weather is unpredictable, and most hikers are not used to hiking in this muddy jungle terrain.

 The key to safely hiking alone in Hawaii is knowing when to turn back.
-If there is a downpour or if it is getting dark, finish your hike early.
+Finish your hike early if there is a downpour or it is getting dark.
 Smart decision-making is important if you plan to hike in this tropical getaway.

 Worried about hiking alonE?
 Read: Is It Safe to Hike Alone?
 10 Solo Hiking Tips